What We Do > End of Life Care

 An individual may also need strong emotional support to help them to cope with the progression of their infirmity.
 Care for Veterans prioritises the wishes of all its residents should the situation arise where a resident requires palliative and end of life care.

-Care for Veterans has been accredited with Beacon status for the Gold Standard Framework (GSF) for end of life care.
-Beacon status is their very highest award and is the first time we have won the coveted award, after first being accredited in 2008, demonstrating a continued improvement of the high standard and quality of care we provide.
+Care for Veterans has been accredited with Platinum status for the Gold Standard Framework (GSF) for end of life care.
+Platinum status is their very highest award, demonstrating a continued improvement of the high standard and quality of care we provide.
 The purpose of the GSF is to deliver a Gold Standard of Care to those who are nearing the end of life.

 This is a major achievement for Care for Veterans, which has been delivering care of the dying for many years.
 This award recognises and publicly acknowledges the standard of care of the dying that is prevalent at Care for Veterans.